jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 * "Delivers the mail to a local mailbox installed on the server (either in the filesystem or in a database system such as Maria DB)" - *Cookbook*
 * "Cannot transfer the mails from its local mailboxes to the end users.
 Here we need another type of MTA called **delivery agent**, which uses different mail protocols, such as IMAP or POP3." - *Cookbook*

+## Checking Your Email

+### Using mailx

+After logging in, type the following (if you've named the relevant directory "Maildir" and it is in your home directory):

+`mailx -f ~/Maildir`

+This returns a list of your most recent messages.
+Then, referring to the number in the second column ("4" for example), type that number and press Return or Enter.

+HTML emails are not fun using this method.

+### Using a Client Like Thunderbird

+Setting this up may be neither easy nor fun (like for me with my new VPS).
+It may be super easy (like for me on my old shared hosting server).

 ### Questions

 * I can send mail but can I receive it?.
 Log says I've sent mail from root to local <user> but <user> says (I think) there is no new mail